opendatateam/udata/docs/adapting-settings.md

 **default**: `[]`

-A list of enabled uData plugins.
+A list of enabled udata plugins.

 ### THEME